§414D-14 Definitions. Unless the context otherwise requires in this chapter:

 "Department director" means the director of the department of commerce and consumer affairs, unless the context otherwise requires.

 "Directors" means individuals, designated in the articles or bylaws or elected by the incorporators, and their successors and individuals elected or appointed by any other name or title, to act as members of the board.
+Any person who does not have authority to vote as a member of the board is not a director as that term is used in this chapter, regardless of title.

 "Distribution" means the payment of a dividend or any part of the income or profit of a corporation to its members, directors, or officers.